Linden Business Seals the Deal Thanks to UCEDC

 Solar Compounds was founded in 1920 to manufacture varnishes for the wire finishing industry.
 Today, production focuses on sealants, adhesives and coating compounds for the wire and cable industry.

 The majority of Solar Compounds’ work involves customizing products for other companies.
 “We find out what our customer needs to differentiate their product, and we try to develop a product specifically for the customer,” Barbanel said.

-Solar Compounds has looked to PTAC for assistance in two primary areas over the past five years: governmental regulations and bid notifications.
+Solar Compounds has looked to APEX for assistance in two primary areas over the past five years: governmental regulations and bid notifications.

 “There are several areas of government business in which Solar Compounds has participated over the years,” Barbanel said.
 “Over time it’s become much more complex, much more challenging.
-PTAC has helped us navigate the morass of the regulatory environment.
-For example, PTAC helps us understand and navigate purchasing protocol.”
+APEX has helped us navigate the morass of the regulatory environment.
+For example, APEX helps us understand and navigate purchasing protocol.”

-Solar Compounds plans to increase its governmental contract work and recognizes its relationship with PTAC is integral to its success.
-“As we take a look at our strategic planning, as we identify areas where government agencies would be our best customers, we’ll be looking to partner with PTAC to help put us in the right position,” Barbanel said.
+Solar Compounds plans to increase its governmental contract work and recognizes its relationship with APEX is integral to its success.
+“As we take a look at our strategic planning, as we identify areas where government agencies would be our best customers, we’ll be looking to partner with APEX to help put us in the right position,” Barbanel said.

 To learn more about Solar Compounds Corporation, please visit www.solarcompounds.com.